Flower

 Basic Information

-• Scientific NameThymus quinquecostatus
+• Scientific nameThymus quinquecostatus

-• Family: Lamiaceae
+• Family: Lamiaceae (Mint family)

-• Origin: Japan, the Korean Peninsula, Northern China
+• Origin: Japan, Korean Peninsula, Northern China

-Cultural Significance Around the World
+Cultural Characteristics Around the World

-Historical Background
+Historical Episodes

 Gardening Advice